finos/FDC3/docs/api/ref/DesktopAgent.md

 raiseIntentForContext(context: Context, app?: TargetApp): Promise<IntentResolution>;
 ```

-Finds and raises an intent against a target app based purely on context data.
+Finds and raises an intent against apps registered with the desktop agent based purely on the type of the context data.

-The desktop agent will resolve the correct app to target based on the provided context.
+The desktop agent will first resolve to a specific intent based on the provided context, displaying a resolver UI if more than one intent is available for specified context.
+It will then resolve to a specific app to handle the selected intent and specified context.

-This is similar to calling `findIntentsByContext`, and then raising an intent against one of the returned apps, except in this case
+Alternatively, the specific app to target can also be provided, in which case the resolver should only offer intents supported by the specified application.

-the desktop agent has the opportunity to provide the user with a richer selection interface where they can choose the intent and target app.
+Using `raiseIntentForContext` is similar to calling `findIntentsByContext`, and then raising an intent against one of the returned apps, except in this case the desktop agent has the opportunity to provide the user with a richer selection interface where they can choose both the intent and target app.

 Returns an `IntentResolution` object with a handle to the app that responded to the selected intent.